-Some businesses will work on Christmas Eve but then close down until Wednesday, 2nd January.
-It may feel as if everyone is off work and every office is closed (especially with many schools closed until 7th January as well) – but that’s not entirely accurate.
+Some businesses will work on Christmas Eve but then close down until Thursday, 2nd January.
+It may feel as if everyone is off work and every office is closed (especially with many schools closed until the 6th or 7th of January as well) – but that’s not entirely accurate.

 1. Consider your customers